 Mindfulness

 Mindfulness is a great “reset” tool to pause and pay attention to the present without judgement.
-The aim is not to make things better, but to just notice what is going on inside you, what is happening around you and taking a moment to stop and breathe before continuing the day.
+Research highlights the benefits of mindfulness, showing how it helps individuals notice what is going on inside them, what is happening around them, and take a moment to stop and breathe and to make room for difficult feelings.

-Make room for difficult feelings.
 Why do we think that some feelings are better than others and others are wrong or bad?
-There is no good or bad, feelings are just feelings!
+There is no good or bad, feelings are just feelings.
 Feeling angry or sad is ok, we can make space for these feelings, accept that this is how you are feeling today, and notice that this feeling will change or pass over the day.

 Of course, some thoughts have a grain of truth, but the reality is, our brains are planning for the worst-case scenario, and we can learn to distance ourselves from these unhelpful thoughts.
-Saying to yourself “thanks for that brain” can be a useful strategy to give some space between the thought and you, reminding yourself that not everything our brain tells us is the whole truth.
+Perhaps saying to yourself “thanks for that brain” can be a useful strategy to give some space between the thought and you, reminding yourself that not everything our brain tells us is the whole truth.

 Sensory modulation techniques

 It can take some planning in advance but having ideas stored away means you don’t have to think on the spur of the moment.
+Sensory techniques benefit both parents and children by reducing stress and promoting emotional well-being for everyone involved.

 Planning